 Our consideration of the internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in the internal control that might be significant deficiencies and, accordingly, would not necessarily disclose all significant deficiencies that are also considered to be material weaknesses.
-However, we believe that none of the significant deficiencies described above is a material weakness.
+However, we do not believe that the significant deficiency described above is a material weakness.